Early Years - Ms Lonsdale 2022 - 2023

 Portrait Study

-As part of our first topic of "I am Special" we looked closely at our faces and those of other people.
-We made portaits of ourselves and our friends in a range of different styles and media.
-Here are a few of the portraits we made.
+As part of our first topic of "All about me" we will look closely at our faces and those of other people.
+We will make portaits of ourselves and our friends in a range of different styles and media.
+Here are a few of the portraits we made last year.
+We looked for things about us which are the same and things which are different.
+We said what we liked about ourselves and our friends and chose colours that we like to use in our paintings.
+Aren't they wonderful!

 Outdoor Artwork